-- Lead and plan the day to day running of research project/s, reporting on progress to the health economics lead/s and larger project staff and ensuring the successful completion of the project/s (Grade 8). - Manage own research on project and administrative activities, to co-ordinate multiple aspects of work to meet deadlines (Grade 7) - Supervise junior staff employed in the project (Grade 8) and/or act as a source of information and advice to other members of research team (Grade 7) - Develop and implement new and/or existing research methodologies and materials - Promote the programme nationally and internationally, and disseminate the work and research findings by means of peer-reviewed publications, conference presentations and leading seminars; - Develop networks and links with collaborators, external contacts and leading thinkers in the research field (Grade 8); - Raise (Grade 8) and/or contribute (Grade 7) to further research funding and write funding applications to develop the programme of research in the longer term - Play a part in maintaining and expanding the current activities of the programme and in building collaborations with relevant research centres and units within Oxford and externally; - Contribute, as required to the wider academic activities of the Nuffield Department of Population Health (including teaching, student mentoring or supervision, and assessment) and participate in appropriate training and quality assurance processes for such roles.
+Lead and plan the day to day running of research project/s, reporting on progress to the health economics lead/s and other project team members, and ensure the successful completion of the project/s.

+- Supervise junior staff employed on the project. - Develop and implement new and/or existing research methodologies and materials - Promote the programme of work nationally and internationally, and disseminate the work and research findings by means of peer-reviewed publications, conference presentations and leading seminars; - Develop networks and links with collaborators, external contacts and leading thinkers in the research field: - Raise further research funding and write funding applications to develop the programme of research in the longer term - Play a part in maintaining and expanding the current activities of the programme and in building collaborations with relevant research centres and units within Oxford and externally: - Contribute, as required, to the wider academic activities of the Nuffield Department of Population Health (including teaching, student mentoring or supervision, and assessment) and participate in appropriate training and quality assurance processes for such roles.